Sicilian Translator

 Translation Quality

-The unexpectedly bizarre translations that frequently appear are normal at this stage.
-The translator will keep producing gibberish until we assemble more parallel text.
+Once upon a time, unexpectedly bizarre translations frequently appeared.
+It was normal at that stage of development.
+The translator was producing gibberish because we had not yet assembled enough parallel text.
 For example, Koehn and Knowles (2017) used varying amounts of parallel text to train several English-to-Spanish models.
 Below is a table from their paper:

 Translation Quality Improves with More Parallel Text